-As Cullen wrote in a 2018 Leader Voices Blog post, "Family physicians are the best choice to provide obstetrical care in small communities."
+As Cullen wrote in a 2018 Leader Voices Blog post, NEED TO CHECK THIS LINK "Family physicians are the best choice to provide obstetrical care in small communities."

 This is why, the letter said, "the Academy's programmatic and legislative priorities include retaining obstetric care professionals, supporting maternity care education, increasing the supply of family physicians, reducing health care disparities, improving access to care and addressing social factors that impact health."

 The Academy went on to detail a number of recommendations, including:

 Maximizing the use of physician-led teams: "If we are to reduce maternal mortality, we must have high-functioning maternity care teams capable of recognizing and handling obstetrical emergencies," the letter advised.
 "Promoting nonphysician clinicians at the expense of such highly functional teams will be counterproductive."